zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 [HolaFly eSim Serivce](https://esim.holafly.com/?ref=drinkteatravel&utm_source=drinkteatravel&utm_medium=afiliacion) is a platform to purchase and use eSim cellular service world wide, they offer competitive pricing and what looks to be a simple process.
 I will update this with a personalized review once I get an opportunity to test it out.

 [Spritz AX](https://www.gl-inet.com/products/gl-x3000/) is an awesome Dual-Sim 4G/5G Cellular Gateway, This is the opposite of the catagory above for Mobile Celluar Routers, This does not have a battery and is not meant to be "mobile or portable" however it has great use!
-If your like me and travel alot both inside me home nation and abroad then this might be of use to you in a vehicle or RV.
+If your like me and travel alot both inside my home nation and abroad then this might be of use to you in a vehicle or RV.
 I currently have one in my car but I plan to put a seccond one in the RV once we find the right one and start our Full Time RV Journey thus I thought I would mention it.
 Its a powerful Cellular router that works great in my car to give me reliable 5g access anywhere I have a signal.

 ![Spritz AX 4G/5G Cellular Gateway](x3000_main_3.png)

 ## Closing

-I hope this was a useful post and that I was able to give you a better understanding of your hardware options as well as covering the upgrade available to you, I will continue to add more content to the [Digital Nomad Series](https://techrelay.xyz/series/digital-nomad/) as I come accross things and have the time to create content so check back often!
+I hope this was a useful post and that I was able to give you a better understanding of your hardware options as well as covering the upgrades available to you, I will continue to add more content to the [Digital Nomad Series](https://techrelay.xyz/series/digital-nomad/) as I come accross things and have the time to create content so check back often!

 Let me know your thoughts or questions in the comments below or head over to the [Forums](https://forum.techrelay.xyz) to discuss these digital nomad topics and more!